 Loans consolidated in this program receive a new interest rate that is the weighted average of the interest rates of all loans being consolidated — rounded up to the nearest one-eighth of a percent.
 This means that the actual interest rate isn’t necessarily reduced when consolidated.
 If monthly payments are reduced, it is most likely because the repayment term has been lengthened.
 Additionally, only federal student loans are eligible for consolidation in the Direct Consolidation Loan program.

-Borrowers with private student loans might consider refinancing their loans.
-Essentially, refinancing is taking out a new loan.
+Student loan refinancing, on the other hand, means taking out a new loan and using it to pay off all the other student loans.
 Depending upon individual financial situations, applicants could qualify for a lower interest rate through refinancing.

 When an individual applies to refinance with a private lender, there is typically a credit check of some kind.
-Each lender reviews specific borrower criteria, which varies from lender to lender, which influences the rate and terms an applicant may qualify for.
+Each lender reviews specific borrower criteria that influences the rate and terms an applicant may qualify for.

 Recommended: The SoFi Guide to Student Loan Refinancing